krashevski/Configuring-SUSE-LAMP-Drush-Drupal/README.md

 # Configuring-LAMP-openSUSE-Drupal
 Configuring LAMP (Linux + Apache + MySQL + PHP) for openSUSE to CMS Drupal

-There are four scenarios for the management of CMS and Drupal end LAMP (Linux + Apache + MySQL + PHP) under the operating system openSUSE:
+There are four scenarios for the management of CMS Drupal and LAMP (Linux + Apache + MySQL + PHP) under the operating system openSUSE:

 1. install-lamp.sh
 2. install-drupal.sh